cbpark/ptc-cluster/docs/specification.md

 ## Software

-The operating system of all the nodes is [CentOS](https://www.centos.org/) 7.4 with
+The operating system of all the nodes is [CentOS](https://www.centos.org/) 7.4, and the installed softwares include

 * [coreutils](https://www.gnu.org/software/coreutils/coreutils.html) 8.22,
 * [binutils](http://sources.redhat.com/binutils) 2.25.1,